Updated: December 6, 2023

 One of the easiest winter family activities you can do this year is to go for a winter walk!
 This is a great way to get outside while exploring neighbourhoods or places you’ve never been.

 St. Albert lights up for the holiday season and there is no shortage of places to go for a stroll and see some of the neighbourhood Christmas light displays.
-The St. Albert Gazette has a Christmas Light Map that you can use to find a Christmas light display near you, or walk around the grounds at the Legislative building in Edmonton and enjoy a magical light display complete with a 40 foot tall Christmas tree.
+Grab a warm drink and explore the illuminated blocks of St. Albert, including Elliot Place and Douziech Close.
+This blog also has a Christmas Light Map that you can use to find a Christmas light display near you, or walk around the grounds at the Legislative building in Edmonton and enjoy a magical light display complete with a 40 foot tall Christmas tree.
 For more areas to see beautiful Christmas lights, click here.

 Fitness Benefits: Get those daily steps in while improving your overall mental health!